Elevating Musical Excellence

 A case study example of restoring a Camp & Co. upright piano.

-- Send us as much information and photos as possible.
-We will carry out a video assessment.
+1. Send us as much information and photos as possible.

 As much as we are able to keep up with volume, we document the process of each piano, see the portfolio below.